Why You Should Choose Hemsworth Arts & Community Academy For Your Child

-The curriculum models for 2016/17 are available on the curriculum overview section of this website.
+The curriculum models are available on the curriculum overview section of this website.
 Any viewer wishing to request a copy of the current model please contact the academy via email email@example.com placing "curriculum" in the header.

 For an update on the use of Pupil Premium Click Here

 Special Educational Needs and Disability

 Hemsworth Arts & Community Academy is committed to the effective inclusion of all SEND children and young people.
 The Academy pays close attention to and abides by the principles and statutory requirements set out in both the Special Educational Needs and Disability Code of Practice: 0-25 which came into place in September 2014 and the Equality Act of 2010.

 All staff at the Academy will show a commitment to:

 - Raising student achievement by promoting all students’ personal, social and academic achievement and attainment; valuing and recognising all-round achievement in both academic and non- academic areas; setting high but attainable targets for students.

 - Working together as a partnership between home and school, by seeing the best in people; demanding the best in people and sharing good practice across the Academy.